JosephJDowd/SQL/README.md

 # SQL
-SQL code projects, including removing NULL values, incorporating JOINS and
+SQL code project using world data.
+Using key functions including removing of NULL values, incorporating JOINS and other functions to validate and clean data

 ## SQL Tasks